 All students planning to receive the B.A. are required to complete the Core Curriculum and any other requirements that are specified for the major they select.
-The Core Curriculum is divided into four areas, the first three being general education and the fourth being Bible and theology, requiring a total of 941 hours for all non-professional majors.
+The Core Curriculum is divided into four areas, the first three being general education and the fourth being Bible and Theology, requiring at least 36 credit hours.